 St Johns River Fishing and Wildlife

-In and around the St. Johns river is an abundance of wildlife.
-The rivers have been home to many plants and animals for hundreds of years.
+In and around the St. Johns River is an abundance of wildlife.
+The rivers have been home to many plants and animals for centuries.
 Species known to the river include manatees, crabs, shrimp, river otters, waterfowl, blue herons and bald eagles, rhesus monkeys, alligators, and a variety of other reptiles.

-Sunshine Bass: Sunshine bass, also known as hybrid bass, are the third top bass species n the St. Johns River.
+Sunshine Bass: Sunshine bass, or hybrid bass, are the third top bass species in the St. Johns River.
 Sunshine bass artificially spawned hybrids produced by crossing a female white bass with a male striped bass.
 Sunshine bass has the power of striped bass and white bass speed, making them a fun catch among anglers.

-Panfish: Other species in the St. Johns river include Panfish such as Perch, Bluegill, or Crappie (also known as “specks” in North Florida).
+Panfish: Other species in the St. Johns River include Panfish such as Perch, Bluegill, or Crappie (also known as “specks” in North Florida).
 These Panfish can be found throughout the St. Johns River’s freshwater areas.
-Crappie thrives in the St Johns year-round.
+Crappie thrives in St Johns year-round.

-Shad: Shad is one of the other more popular freshwater species in the St Johns river.
-They are most abundant in the winter months as they travel upriver to spawn.
-Its recommended to use ultra-light tackle, and they are especially favored by fly-fishermen for their tarpon like feel once hooked.
+Shad: Shad is among the other more popular freshwater species in the St Johns river.
+They are most abundant in winter as they travel upriver to spawn.
+It’s recommended to use ultra-light tackle, and they are especially favored by fly-fishermen for their tarpon-like feel once hooked.